Updated: Nov 30, 2021

 Effectively communicate who your company is.

 Your brand should quickly and effectively communicate who you are.
 With so much competition for attention you only have a limited amount of time to get your message across.
 You don’t have to communicate everything you are about, but rather the essences of who you are.
 Example, Tiffany & Co.’s little blue box instantly evokes the idea of luxury, quality, excellence, and craftsmanship; Apple represents a leader in technology, creativity, and quality; and The Gap symbolizes comfortable, affordable, fashion.
-With each of these brands it is much more than the “thing” it is more of a feeling and experience.
+With each of these brands, it is much more than the “thing,” it is more of a feeling and experience.

 Has the company evolved since it started?

 In order to persevere you must evolve along with the needs and desires of your customer base.
-As you evolve so must your brand.
+As you evolve, so must your brand.
 You shouldn’t change things each time you add a new product or service but as the organization grows its value proposition may change and thus so must your brand and messaging.

 What is your perceived reputation?

 This question is particularly hard for many companies but one of the most valuable.
 We all want to think that whatever we do our customers love us and value us.
 However, in this day and age of instant online reviews and social media, the wrong image could be painted about who and what your company is all about.
 Or perhaps public sentiment about something that is integral to your brand has shifted.
 Example, in the late 80’s early 90’s fatty foods and fried foods were demonized for being artery clogging killers and good-carbs and low-fat diets were all the rage.
 Many food companies began branding their foods as “oven baked” or “low-fat.”
 And the big fast food chains leveraged the term grilled in order to reframe things in a healthier light.
 However, the fast food chain Kentucky Fried Chicken had the word “fried” right in the name.
 Companywide the impact of this new public perception was being felt at their bottom line.
 The company could have just tried to weather the storm hoping that public perception might change over time or reframe their value proposition with a rebrand.
 In 1991 Kentucky Fried Chicken officially rebranded as KFC.
 With the name change came some new and healthier menu items.
 But they never stopped serving the one product their customers had come to expect.
-Instead they just made it easier for their customers to continue being loyal but taking the word “fried” out of their name.
+Instead they just made it easier for their customers to continue being loyal while taking the word “fried” out of their name.

 If you think it’s time for a refresh -- be sure to work with branding and marketing experts.
 They can help you effectively evaluate all of the components of your brand and offer solutions to meet your needs.